-The Illinois Public Treasurers' Investment Pool, known as The Illinois Funds, operates as a 2a7like pool and thus reports all investments at amortized cost rather than market value.
+The Illinois Public Treasurers' Investment Pool, known as The Illinois Funds, operates as a qualified external investment pool in accordance with the criteria established in GASB Statement No. 79, Certain External Investment Pools and Pool Participants, and thus, reports all investments at amortized cost rather than fair value.
 The fair value of the pool is the same as the value of the pool shares.
 The Treasurer's investment policies are governed by state statute.
 In addition, the Treasurer's Office has adopted its own investment practices which supplement the statutory requirement.